Standalone React Front End#

 Here are some of the larger limitations:

-There is no guidance/support for production deployment of the front end.
+• There is not yet any guidance/support for production deployment of the front end.

 Troubleshooting#